MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-using-microsoft-cloud-app-security-controls.md

 * **Suspicious share** – detects when a user shares a sensitive report with an unfamiliar (external to the organization) email.
 A sensitive report is a report whose sensitivity label is set to **INTERNAL-ONLY** or higher.

-* **Mass share of reports** – detects when a user shares many different reports in a single session.
+* **Mass share of reports** – detects when a user shares many reports in a single session.

 Settings for these detections are configured in the Cloud App Security portal.
 [Learn more](https://docs.microsoft.com/cloud-app-security/anomaly-detection-policy#unusual-activities-by-user).